Slow-Cooker Cinnamon Roll

 Come home to the heavenly aroma of fresh-baked cinnamon rolls!
-This better-for-you version tastes just as decadent as a regular cinnamon roll, but it smartly sneaks in some whole grains.
-Nick Iverson, Milwaukee, Wisconsin
+This better-for-you version tastes just as decadent as a regular cinnamon roll, but it smartly sneaks in some whole grains. —Nick Iverson, Denver, Colorado

 - 1 package (1/4 ounce) active dry yeast

 - 3/4 cup warm water (110° to 115°)

 - 1/4 cup packed brown sugar

 - 2 tablespoons butter, melted

 - 1 teaspoon salt

 - 1/3 cup sugar

 - 2 teaspoons ground cinnamon